 From there, we’ll take the design and build the necessary control panels.
-We’ll also build anything else that might need to be part of the system, depending on the specifics of your process.
+We’ll also custom design and select anything else that might need to be part of the system, depending on the specifics of your process.
 Beyond physical materials, we also create an operational and a functional description of the process.
 This means we document the process so that future operators know exactly what needs to happen at each step.
 That’s really the foundation for creating the programs that run the process.

 Testing, Testing, Testing

-After passing internal testing, we send the system to the particular site, install it (if needed), and then we go through a second set of tests to verify on-site that it’s working properly.
+After passing internal testing we send the system to the particular site, install it, then we go through a second set of tests to verify on-site that it’s working properly.

 Ongoing Automation Support